Gecko-FOSS/basis/README.md

 | `rename` | Rename the output to this file name.
 Only works if the input is a single file. |

 ## License
-Basis is available under the MIT license.
+guh is available under the MIT license.
 See [LICENSE](LICENSE.md) for more details.